-Shop Tool Reviews is a natural evolution of the Pro Tool Reviews brand.
-While Pro Tool Reviews is a successful online magazine that has been publishing reviews and industry tool news since 2008, Shop Tool Reviews is a division of that organization that focuses on professional automotive, metalworking and woodworking tools.
-Shop Tool Reviews writers help mechanics, shop owners, joiners, cabinet makers, and furniture makers make successful tool choices for their businesses.
+Shop Tool Reviews split off from the Pro Tool Reviews brand.
+While Pro Tool Reviews is a successful online magazine that has been publishing reviews and industry tool news since 2008, Shop Tool Reviews is a division of that organization that focuses on professional automotive, metalworking and furniture-making tools.
+Shop Tool Reviews writers help mechanics, shop owners, and furniture makers make successful tool choices for their businesses.
 When you’re spending thousands of dollars on tools designed to increase productivity and expand your business, a review site dedicated to sharing the low down on some of the hottest industrial and commercial tools is going to be a valuable resource!

-Our reviews are written for the professionals and business owners who run small cabinet shops, metal shops, and automotive repair shops.
+Our reviews are written for professionals and business owners who run automotive repair shops, small furniture shops, and metal shops.
 That’s what Shop Tool Reviews is all about.
 When your tool purchases can make or break your business, we’re here to show you the tools that can get the job done and help you make the best possible choices.

-Shop Tool Reviews is written by mechanics, shop owners, joiners, furniture makers, cabinet makers, woodworking professionals, and the very people who purchase these machines—and then use them on a daily basis to make their workflow more efficient… If you work in a auto body shop, service center, woodworking or metalworking shop, you’re going to relate to our writers (and you’ll want to read more and more).
+Shop Tool Reviews is written by mechanics, automotive professionals, and shop owners.
+You get feedback from the very people who purchase these machines—and then use them on a daily basis to make their workflow more efficient… If you work in an auto body shop, service center, or metalworking shop, you’re going to relate to our writers (and you’ll want to read more and more).
 We’re making it for you, specifically.
 Feel free to reach out to them via our Contact page, or via the Comments section below any written review.

 Shop Tool Reviews Staff Editors and Writers